Lucie Julia: Career

-Though a department of France, the social welfare programs afforded citizens living in France were not considered applicable to the overseas territories until 1948.
+Though a department of France, the social welfare programs afforded to citizens living in France were not considered applicable to the overseas territories until 1948.
 Labor strikes and interventions by politicians, like Gerty Archimède and Rosan Girard, were responsible for the French Parliament recognizing and establishing a Social Security Board in 1949.
 Returning to Guadeloupe and settling in Pointe-à-Pitre, Manette was hired by the Department of Health in 1952 as the first caseworker to hold a degree.
 Having been recruited to organize and innovate the social welfare programs of the government, her changes were resisted by her colleagues and for the first five years, she was the only social service professional engaged by the system.
 But, slowly, she set up community health centers that provided services such as vaccinations, maternity care, and public health facilities throughout the islands of Guadeloupe.

 Manette married Guy Daninthe, a lawyer, who became secretary general of the Guadeloupean Communist Party and co-founder of the General Confederation of Labour of Guadeloupe trade union movement.
 The couple had two sons, Guy-Marie and Ernest, who they raised in Pointe-à-Pitre, but from the early 1960s went every weekend to work the land that they purchased in Barbotteau-Vernou in the commune of Petit-Bourg on the island of Basse-Terre.
 In 1958, she became the first president of the Union des Femmes Guadeloupéennes (Union of Guadeloupean Women) and was a staunch advocate for women's equality and empowerment, as well as their socio-economic development and ability to protect their families and children.